 - First shown on UK terrestrial television: Monday 2 November 1998, BBC2

 - Showrunner: David Mirkin

-- Writing staff: Jace Richdale, Harold Kimmel, Frank Mula, Bill Oakley, Josh Weinstein, Conan O’Brien, David Richardson, Greg Daniels, Jonathan Collier, Gerry Richardson, David Sacks, Brent Forrester, Bob Kushell, Dan McGrath, Bill Canterbury, David S Cohen
+- Writing staff: Jace Richdale, Harold Kimmel, Frank Mula, Bill Oakley, Josh Weinstein, David Richardson, Greg Daniels, Jonathan Collier, Mike Scully, David Sacks, Brent Forrester, Bob Kushell, Dan McGrath, Bill Canterbury, David S Cohen

 In a league table of Homer’s most unappealing qualities, glutton is outranked by one thing only: lech.
 Episodes in which he pervs unapologetically at women, usually while inebriated, are among the most unpleasant in the entire series – particular when his behaviour is depicted as being ripe for comic treatment (Homer’s Night Out; The War of the Simpsons).
 Better to not bother tackling this subject at all than try and fail to make it funny.
 Colonel Homer attempted a different strategy but ended up committing the equally reprehensible sin of being boring.
 How many more variations on Homer-and-Marge-have-their-marriage-tested can there be?
 Not enough, it seems, for here we go again, only this time Homer becomes attracted to a colleague with whom he shares both a physical attraction and a checklist of boozy obsessions.
 Stacking the odds further against a satisfactory outcome is a subplot that conspires to leave the rest of Homer’s family looking and sounding as repellant as possible.
 The tower of contrivance grows even higher when Homer and his workmate have to spend a weekend out of town.
 They even win a romantic dinner for two.
 Lechery AND gluttony: are we heading for the ultimate blowout?